Theodore Bibliander: Biography

 Born Theodor Buchmann (Bibliander is a Greek translation of this surname) in Bischofszell in 1509, he studied Latin under Oswald Myconius, and Greek and Hebrew under Jakob Ceporin, and attended lectures in Basel between 1525 and 1527 given by Johannes Oecolampadius and Konrad Pelikan.
-He also became familiar with the Arabic language and other languages from the East; he became a professor of theology.
+He also became familiar with the Arabic language and other languages from the East.
+He went on to became a professor of theology.
 He published a Hebrew grammar in 1535, and commentaries on the Bible.

-Johannes Oporinus printed Bibliander's edition of the Qur'an in Latin (Basel, 1543), which was based on the medieval translation of Robert of Ketton.
+Bibliander was an expert on Islam and published a book on the importance of preaching Christianity to Muslims.
+Johannes Oporinus printed Bibliander's edition of the Qur'an in Latin.
+(Basel, 1543), which was based on the medieval translation of Robert of Ketton.
 The edition included the entire Toledan Collection, including Doctrina Machumet, a translation of the Arabic theological tract known as the Book of One Thousand Questions.

-Considered the father of biblical exegesis in Switzerland, Bibliander became involved in a doctrinal controversy with Pietro Martire Vermigli (Peter Martyr) over predestination; he was removed from his theological professorship at the Carolinum academy in 1560.
-He died of the plague in Zürich on 26 September 1564, at the age of 54–55.
+Considered the father of biblical exegesis in Switzerland, Bibliander became involved in a doctrinal controversy with Pietro Martire Vermigli (Peter Martyr) over predestination.
+(Note: Frank A. James, III, writes that the axe duel story "does not seem to have a solid historical ground" citing Joachim Staedke.)
+He was removed from his theological professorship at the Carolinum academy in 1560.

+Bibliander died of the plague in Zürich on 26 September 1564, at the age of 54–55.